aeh1707/metropolitan-art-museum-gallery/README.md

 # Art Musuem App

-> A musuem art gallery build using HTML, CSS, JS, webpack and also by using The Metropolitan Museum of Art Open Access API.
+> A museum art gallery was built using HTML, CSS, JS, Webpack, and also by using The Metropolitan Museum of Art Open Access API.

 ## Getting Started